jaxon-php/jaxon-website/user/pages/04.blog/2025/07/01.announcing-jaxon-version-5/item.md

 }
 ```

-And to be bound to a DOM element in a webpage.
+and to be bound to a DOM element in a webpage.

 ```php
 <div <?= attr()->bind(rq(Jaxon\Demo\Calc\App\Calc::class)) ?>>